chaoss/grimoirelab-sigils/docs/_panels/affiliations.md

     allows filtering in data sources by clicking on them.
 For selecting several at the same time, please use `Data Source` widget instead (or add a filter manually on top).
 * **Authors**: table to search from the most active contributors.
-By correctly affiliating the most active ones we quickly improve the results of the pie chart and by extension of our analysis in all other dashboards.
-Column titled `Hatstall` provides direct links to the corresponding profile page on Hatstall web app, where affiliations may be queried and modified.
+By correctly affiliating the most active ones we will quickly improve the results of the pie chart and, by extension, of our analysis in all other dashboards.
+The column titled `Profile` provides direct links to the corresponding page on **Hatstall** web app, where affiliations may be queried and modified.
 * **Organizations**: table providing information at the level of organization.
 Offers more detail than the pie chart.